Skip to main content

 • How young people feel about their future, their hopes, fears and what change they want to see.

-Building on recent research by the Youth Endowment Fund that has provided a national picture, Humber Learning Consortium worked with the Humber VPP to build a more nuanced understanding of what it’s like for young people to be living in different parts of our area, recognising that not every place or young person is the same.
+Building on recent research by the Youth Endowment Fund, the HLC worked with the Humber VPP to build a more nuanced understanding of what it’s like for young people to be living in different parts of our area, recognising that not every place or young person is the same.

 The full report - including an executive summary, an outline of the methodology and a summary of the findings - can be found here.